gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 the throne was long gone, but the pyramid was still there, tilted at an angle like everything left on the mountain from those days.
 The icicleers who climbed the mountain twice a week to bring snow back to Forecastle gave the place a wide berth.
-It wasn't haunted---they would have known what to do with ghosts---but like so much of what the Pilots had left behind, it reminded people just how inconsequential they were.
+It wasn't haunted—they would have known what to do with ghosts—but like so much of what the Pilots had left behind, it reminded people just how inconsequential they were.